the-eridanus/app-thorchain/docs/APDUSPEC.md

-# Thorchain App - Ledger Nano S
+# THORChain App - Ledger Nano S
 ## General structure

 The general structure of commands and responses is as follows: